-It is sometimes difficult for a Landlord to determine if a Tenant will be a problem during the lease.
+It is sometimes difficult to determine if a Tenant will be a problem.
 However, there are ways to protect themselves before renting their property.
 If you are a Boca Raton FL Landlord and are unsure about your rights, contact our office at (954) 323-2529.

-How can a Landlord protect themselves against problem Tenants?
+How can a Boca Raton FL Landlord protect themselves against problem Tenants?

-2. A Landlord should always have the lease prepared by an Attorney
+2. Have the lease prepared by an Attorney

-Florida Statute Chapter 83 provides protections for Landlords.
 Since the Landlord does not live in the rental property, the laws are designed to ensure that damage is prevented.
-However, it is important for a Landlord to have a lease that protects them.
-In other words, if the Landlord allows the Tenant to have too much input in the lease, it could end up to the Landlord’s detriment.
+However, it is important for them to have a lease that provides protections.
+In other words, if they allow the Tenant to have too much input, it could end up to the Landlord’s detriment.
 Therefore, before renting their property, a Landlord should hire an Attorney to prepare their lease.

-3. A Landlord should always conduct an extensive background check on the Tenant
+3. Conduct an extensive background check on the Tenant

 4. Once a Tenant is late with rent, serve them a 3 Day Notice

-Most Landlords understand that a Tenant may be late with rent due to unforeseen circumstances.
+Most understand that a Tenant may be late with rent due to unforeseen circumstances.
 This includes loss of employment, hospital bills, or family emergencies.
-However, while a Landlord may be sympathetic to a Tenant’s hardship, they must remember that this is a business.
-If a Tenant is late with rent and they are not given a 3 Day Notice, they may think that is acceptable to be late every month.
-Therefore, after the first time the Tenant is late, the Landlord should serve them a 3 Day Notice.
-As a result, the Tenant will understand that full compliance with the lease is required.
+However, while they may be sympathetic to their hardship, they must remember that this is a business.
+If they are late and are not given a 3 Day Notice, they may think that this is acceptable.
+Therefore, after the first time they are late, the Landlord should serve them a 3 Day Notice.
+As a result, they will understand that compliance with the lease is required.

 The above recommendations are beneficial for a Boca Raton FL Landlord to avoid having issues with their Tenants.
 Therefore, contact 954 Eviction Attorneys, PLLC today at (954) 990-7552 to learn the best way to protect yourself.